QuantuMope/imc-der/README.md

 ### Formulation Updates since the Published Paper
 - Explicit and hybrid formulations for IMC were removed.
 After a Hessian chain ruling bug fix, the fully implicit version is by far superior in terms of performance.
 - Friction has been changed to a fully implicit formulation.
+- Smooth distance has been exchanged for piecewise analytical distance.
+- and more.
+For full updates, please refer to our new paper (**TODO: add link when available**).

 ***